 Surprisingly, we had a lot in common and probably the reason why we couldn’t stop yapping.
 She’s also a pianist, Mexican, loves good food and wine.
 Sign me up!
 As we said our goodbyes, we vowed to keep in touch during our trip.

 “Send me a picture when you arrive!”
 I suggested since I wanted to see her first reaction to being in Florence.

 Hours later after being tired, hungry, and agitated by easyJet I received this picture with the following text:

 This is not the Cindy I met at the airport.
 Look at that smile!!
-I wanted to send one back, but it would have been me giving side eye, cold, and discombobulated trying to weather the elements in Berlin.
+I wanted to send one back, but it would have been me giving the side eye, cold, and discombobulated trying to weather the elements in Berlin.
 I wanted to live in her moment and didn’t want to spoil it with my negativity.
-Instead I responded with, “OMG perfect!”
-It was my initial reaction, and the correct response.
+Instead, I responded with, “OMG perfect!”
+It was my initial reaction and the correct response.

 Wir fahr'n fahr'n fahr'n auf der Autobahn

 Vor uns liegt ein weites tal

 Die fahrbahn ist ein graues band

 Jetzt schalten wir das radio an

 Wir fahr'n auf der Autobahn…